 What Is A Hard Money Loan?

-The largest difference and the key to why sellers accept hard money loans is hard money loans focus on the property’s after repaired value versus today’s value.
-Banks look only at today’s value and if the home is in disrepair, it probably won’t meet the value necessary to buy the home, which leads to mortgage denial.
+The largest difference and the key to why sellers accept hard money loans is hard money loans focus on the property’s after repair value than the current market value of the home.
+With a traditional mortgage loan, banks look only at today’s value and if the home is in disrepair, it probably won’t meet the value necessary to buy the home, which leads to mortgage loan denial.

 A hard money loan uses all information including the potential renovations you’d make on the home to come up with your loan amount.
 Investors focus on the property’s future value after you make the renovations and make a profit – that’s where the money is and is why hard money lenders help investors buy distressed homes.